by Herman Melville

 - The narrator also mentions a few different whaling catastrophes, just to make it clear that Moby Dick is a real sea adventure story, not "a monstrous fable" or "a hideous and intolerable allegory" (45.7).

-- So, this white whale is super-symbolic of everything (see, oh, all of Chapters 41 and 42), but it’s also NOT a symbol, got that?
+- So, this white whale is super-symbolic of everything (see, oh, all of Chapters 41 and 42), but it’s also not just a symbol.

 - Second, even though regular idiot landlubbers like us know whales are big, they don’t usually seem to realize just how powerful and dangerous they are.